 then you don't know what you're doing.”

 – W. Edwards Deming

 Get the most from IDEAL by being more aware of yourself – what you intend, and how your direct your life, engage pursuits, assess your progress, and learn.
 Apply what you learn in order to refine how you express IDEAL to develop yourself and improve your ability to achieve your goals.
-We all have goals.
-Face yours with IDEAL.

 I wish you all the best for continued success!